adamsilver/fdpb/03-Book-A-Flight.md

 ```

-#### What about browsers that lack support?
+#### What about browsers lacking support?

 Browsers that don't support date inputs will degrade into a text box, which may be sufficient.
-This is one of the many advantages of Progressive Enhancement.
-We can choose to degrade gracefully.
-Or, we can decide to provide an enhanced fallback.
+Progressive Enhancement lets us choose to either degrade gracefully or to provide a better fallback with Javascript through feature detection.

-As choosing dates is integral to booking a flight, the degraded solution isn't as good as we'd like.
+As choosing dates is integral to booking a flight, the degraded solution isn't as good as we'd like it to be.
 Choosing a date should be easy for as many people as possible.
-We may change tacts, in the future, once support for date inputs improve, but more on this shortly.
-Right now though, we'll create a date picker component.
+We may change tacts in the future, once support for date inputs improve, but more on this shortly.
+First we'll create a date picker component.

-The first problem we need to solve is to ensure we only give users the our component when their browser doesn't support the native input.
+First we need to ensure we only give users the component when their browser doesn't support the date input.
 That is, we'll need to feature detect this capability:

 ```Javascript
 function supportsDateInput() {